Tencent/Hippy/docs/en-us/web/custom-module.md

 # Custom Modules

 In the development of using Hippy, it is possible that the builtin module won't meet the need of certain circumstances.
-In this case, you can augment the module by encapsulation or including some third-party functionalities inside the module.
+In this case, you can augment the module by encapsulation or importing some third-party functionalities inside the module.

-# Modules' Extensions
+# Module Extension

-Modules' extensions can be achieved by:
+Module extension mainly including:

 1. Extend from `HippyWebModule` class
 2. Set the `name` property of the custom `Module`
-3. Implement the `API` that exposed to Front-end for custom `Module`
+3. Implement the `Module API` that needs to be exposed to Front-end

 The `HippyWebModule` class standardizes the useable modules of HippyWebRenderer, providing context of HippyWebRenderer.
 There are some important properties in a custom module:

 * name: define the name of the custom module, which is corresponding to the `moduleName` when JS application call `callNative(moduleName，methodName)`.
-* context: provide a series of method:
+* context: provide a series of methods:

 ```javascript
 sendEvent(type: string, params: any); // dispatch an event